Kade-Peay/GenreClustering/README.md

 ## 2. Description of the approach used for each of the following implementations
 1. Serial
+    - This is the standard, single-threaded version of the k-means clustering that processes sequentially.
+This is the baseline C++ implementation using vectors to assign poitns to the clusters and update the centroids over the fixed 100 epochs.
 2. Parallel shared memory CPU
+    - This version parallelizes the k-means clustering algorithm using OpenMP to distribute the work across CPU cores.
+It has two parallel regions: Cluster aassignment via a nearest-neighbor search and the statistical reduction for centroid updates.
+It maintains thread safety using OpenMP's reduction operations while keeping the same base algorithm from the serial implementation.
 3. Parallel CUDA GPU
 4. Distributed Memory CPU
 5. Distributed memory GPU